g3492/vzborg/README.md

 # VzBorg utility
-## **Deduplicated, encrypted, local or remote backups for the [Proxmox Virtual Environment](https://pve.proxmox.com/ )**
+## **Simple deduplicated, encrypted, local or remote backups for the [Proxmox Virtual Environment](https://pve.proxmox.com/ )**

 With VzBorg you can:
-- Backup, restore, delete, list and maintain your PVE backups in a flexible and efficient way.
+- Backup, restore, purge, delete, list and organize your PVE backups in a flexible and efficient way.
 - Use retention settings to keep your desired number of last, hourly, daily, weekly, monthly and yearly backups.
 - Set up simple automated backups to remote locations using ssh keys.